Roger Zare

-Roger Joseph Zare (born 1985 Sarasota, Florida) is an American composer and pianist.
-Currently based in Chicago, he is known primarily for his orchestral and wind ensemble works, several of which have received significant recognition in the contemporary music community.
+Roger Joseph Zare (born 1985 Sarasota, Florida) is a Chinese-American composer and pianist.
+Currently based in Boone, North Carolina.
+He is known primarily for his orchestral and wind ensemble works, several of which have received significant recognition in the contemporary music community.

 Life

 Zare grew up in Sarasota, Florida, and began playing piano at age 5, violin at age 11, and began composing at age 14.
 He received his BM from the USC Thornton School of Music in 2007, his MM from the Peabody Conservatory in 2009, and his DMA from the University of Michigan in 2012.
 Zare's teachers have included Bright Sheng, Kristin Kuster, Paul Schoenfield, Michael Daugherty, Derek Bermel, David Smooke, Christopher Theofanidis, Tamar Diesendruck, Donald Crockett, Morten Lauridsen, Frederick Lesemann, Betty Hines, and Rex Willis.
 Before his collegiate career, Zare attended Pine View School in Osprey, Florida.

 2005–2010

 In 2005, while studying under Tamar Diesendruck at USC, Zare won the New York Youth Symphony's 65th annual First Music commission and was the youngest composer in the foundation's history to receive that honor, marking the beginning of Zare's professional career.
 For the group, Zare wrote The Other Rainbow, which was premiered in Carnegie Hall in 2006.
 Later that year, his 2004 orchestral piece Fog was performed by the Sarasota Orchestra under the baton of Leif Bjaland.

 In 2007, Zare's career-establishing work Green Flash was premiered at USC under the baton of composer and conductor Donald Crockett.
 Green Flash received a reading with the 2008 American Composers Orchestra Underwood Readings, conducted by Anne Manson, and Zare subsequently won the workshop's 2008 Underwood Commission.
 Green Flash also received ASCAP's 2009 Rudolf Nissim Prize, and BMI's prestigious student composer award in 2007, and the Symphony in C composition competition in 2011.
 Green Flash has subsequently been published by The Theodore Presser Company.

 Following the Underwood Readings, Juilliard faculty member and Pulitzer Prize-winning composer Christopher Rouse wrote in 2009 that:

 Roger Zare writes for orchestra like a real natural.
 It's a medium that seems to be in his blood.

 Also in 2007, Zare was invited to the USC Thornton Wind Ensemble's performance of Lift-Off, conducted by H. Robert Reynolds.
 Lift-Off would go on to win first prize in the 3rd Frank Ticheli Competition, category 2, for works graded 3–4.
 Subsequently, it was performed at the Midwest Clinic by the Mason High School Wind Symphony, directed by Micah Ewing, and published by Manhattan Beach Music in 2016.